The Standard Repayment Plan for Student Loans: Is It Right for You?

-Note that private student loans aren’t eligible for federal repayment plans, such as standard repayment, but most do come with the option of a 10-year repayment plan option.
-You’ll choose your repayment terms when you borrow your loan.
+Private student loans are not eligible for federal repayment plans, such as standard repayment, although most also come with a 10-year repayment plan option.

 Now let’s run through the benefits and drawbacks of sticking with your standard-issue 10-year repayment schedule.

 There are three key benefits to sticking with the standard plan:

 You’ll be in student debt for a shorter period.
 After 10 years, you can free up cash toward other financial goals, such as buying property, saving for retirement or traveling.
 With many other federal repayment options, by contrast, your repayment might stretch to 20 or 25 years.

 You’ll save on interest charges.
 The longer you have an unpaid loan balance, the more interest you’ll pay.
 Since the standard plan is among the shortest repayment terms offered by the Department of Education, you’ll have fewer interest charges overall.

 You can always switch plans later.
 If your financial situation changes, you’re not stuck with the standard repayment plan.
 At any time, you can enroll in an alternate plan that suits your budget and goals.

 The standard repayment plan really just has one major drawback, but it can be very significant, depending on your financial situation: